natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/telnetlib.rst

             result = send_show_command(ip, "cisco", "cisco", "cisco", commands) pprint(result, width=120)

-Since bytes need to be passed to write() method and line feed should be added each time, a small function to_bytes() is created that does the conversion to bytes and adds a line feed.
+Since bytes need to be passed to ``write`` method and new line character should be added each time, a small function ``to_bytes`` is created that does the conversion to bytes and adds a new line.

 Script execution: